impierce/identity-wallet/README.md

 ### VS Code support

-If you install the recommended extensions and add
+Recommended extensions are defined in `.vscode/extensions.json`.
+VS Code normally prompts you and offers you to install any missing recommended extensions.
+In case VS Code does not prompt you, you can install the recommended extensions manually.
+Use the extension IDs from `extensions.json` to search for and install extensions.

+Remember to run `npm install` in the project root to install Prettier.
+Otherwise, the Prettier extension will not work.
+When you add

 ```json
 {